 Things to do in Denton, Texas

 What’s not young are the buildings, many of which seem to have been around since the early 1900s.
-I loved this visual history of the town, and it reminded me of small towns in Australia.
+I loved this visual history of the town, and it reminded me of small towns in my home country of Australia.
 Many shops border Denton Square, the cultural and political hub of Denton.
 It’s easily walkable.

-The town also apparently has quite the independent music scene, but we didn’t see much of that during our day visit – you’ll have to come check that out for yourself.
+The town also apparently has quite the independent music scene, but we didn’t see much of that during our day trip – you’ll have to come check that out for yourself.

 1. Try the best burger in Texas